 The Twin Cities were the birthplace of the Juicy Lucy burger (or Jucy Lucy, depending on who you ask).
 In case you didn’t know, a Jucy Lucy in Minnesota is a cheeseburger with cheese stuffed inside the meat patty itself.
 It’s a glorious, delicious mess of a burger.

-While there are tons of restaurants repping this delicious Americana food item, the title of creator is hotly contested between Matt’s Bar who spells it as “Jucy” (their motto being “Remember, if it is spelled correctly, you are eating a shameless rip-off!”) and The 5-8 Club who spell it “Juicy” (their motto being “if it’s spelled right, it’s done right!”).
+While there are tons of restaurants repping this delicious Americana food item, the title of creator is hotly contested between Matt’s Bar, who spells it as “Jucy” (their motto being “Remember, if it is spelled correctly, you are eating a shameless rip-off!”) and The 5-8 Club who spell it “Juicy” (their motto is “if it’s spelled right, it’s done right!”).

 Both joints claim that they are the true founding fathers of this delicious concoction, and both make an excellent stuffed burger.
 No matter which one you visit, or if you head to another top Lucy spot like The Blue Door or The Nook, you will have a meal to remember with a Jucy/Juicy Lucy!

 See Related: Minnesota Foods You HAVE to Try